 However, not everyone was completely satisfied with the process and its outcome.
-The Maryland-National Capital Park and Planning Commission, which owns the park and will be responsible for its maintenance, made adjustments to the design that some felt were unnecessary and detracted from the quality of the park.
+The Maryland-National Capital Park and Planning Commission, which owns the park and will be responsible for its maintenance, made that some felt were unnecessary and detracted from the quality of the park.

 Tom Roszkowski, a 40-year-old Silver Spring resident who has been skating for 34 years, says the M-NCPPC’s adjustments may deter kids from coming to the park.

 “They wanted everything smaller because they thought it would be safer, but smaller isn’t always safer,” Roszkowski says.
 He explained that the redesigned 4-foot bowl is shallower than the skaters wanted, and a shallow bowl means less reaction time when a skater falls.